TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     ..  _exclude-fields:
     -   *Exclude Fields*

-        Exclude fields are fields that have been configured to allow being hidden in the TYPO3 backend for specific users or user groups.
+        Exclude fields are fields that are configured as "excluded" in the TCA so that they are hidden in the TYPO3 backend for specific users or user groups.
 This is done via the permission setup.

     ..  _extbase:
     -   *Extbase*

-        Extbase is a framework for developing extensions in the TYPO3 system based on the Model-View-Controller (MVC) principle.
-It allows to easily define models with their data fields (stored as records), that can be managed by editors in the backend.
-The models can then also be revealed in the frontend with any custom logic, adhering to standards, conventions and API definitions.
-The Extbase controllers which are part of an Extbase plugin allow to integrate this custom logic in PHP.
+        Extbase is a framework for developing extensions in the TYPO3 system.
+        It uses the Model-View-Controller (MVC) principle.
+It allows models and data fields (stored as records) to be easily defined and to be easily managed by editors in the backend.
+Models can also be shown in the frontend using custom logic, adhering to standards, conventions and API definitions.
+Extbase plugins include Extbase controllers where custom logic can be added using PHP.

     ..  _extension:
     -   *Extension*

-        An extension is an add-on to the TYPO3 system that adds additional functionalities and features.
+        An extension is an add-on to the TYPO3 system that adds additional functionality and features.
 An extension can consist of multiple parts, for example backend modules, frontend plugins, scheduler tasks, console commands, API definitions and frontend styling.